ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 **T1Pal Code Repository and the Gitflow Process**

+It is the standard procedure to use github.com as a service provider for software.
+In addition, it is the standard procedure to follow the "Gitflow" method for managing improvements to software targeted for the T1Pal platform.
+Gitflow as tailored to meet T1Pal requirements is further [described in the QMS SOP_0008_Gitflow_Tailoring.md](https://github.com/ehwest/mdn_qms/blob/master/SOP_Standard_Operating_Procedures/SOP_0008_Gitflow_Tailoring.md) section of this QMS system.

 Any and all software released as part of T1Pal shall first be introduced to (i.e. created on) the T1Pal platform as a branch of the T1Pal github code repository.
 All software is created first on either of the following two branches:

 1. <named> "**feature**" branch -- for software not yet associated with a relase.
 2. "**development**" branch -- for software definitely targeted to a particular relase.

 Following the "**gitflow**" process, all T1Pal "code" goes into this github code repository.
 By "code" we include the following artifacts: